Manipulation-Oriented Object Perception in Clutter through Affordance Coordinate Frames: Experiments

 \subsection{Ablation Studies on Axis Estimation}

-Apart from using two 3D keypoints as representation (we call the method \textbf{ACF-Endpoints}), we tested another two ways to represent a 3D axis.
-One representation is a 3D unit vector.
-We call the method \textbf{ACF-Vector}.
-During training, the loss $L_{vector}$ is defined to be the difference between estimated vector $n$ and ground truth direction vector $n^*$.
-During inference the estimated vector is directly regarded as the axis.
-Another representation is to use a 3D point set along the axis, with a binary label indicating the closer endpoint for each point in the set.
-We call the method \textbf{ACF-ScatterLine}.
-During training, the loss is defined as the sum of $L_{axis}$, $L_{inner}$ and $L_{label}$. $L_{inner}$ pushes points to make offsets $t$ perpendicular to the axis direction $n^*$ so that points spread out along the axis direction which benefits the linear regression during inference. $L_{label}$ corrects the two endpoints order by a binary cross entropy with logits loss (BCELoss in Equation (8)) between estimated closer endpoint index $l$ and ground truth closer endpoint index $l^*$.
+Apart from using two 3D keypoints as representation (we call the method \textbf{ACF-Endpoints}), we tested another two ways to represent a 3D axis. \textbf{ACF-Vector} represents the ACF as a 3D unit vector.
+During training, the loss $L_{\text{vector}}$ is defined to be the difference between estimated vector $n$ and ground truth direction vector $n^*$.
+During inference the estimated vector is directly regarded as the axis. \textbf{ACF-ScatterLine} uses a 3D point set along the axis, with a binary label indicating the closer endpoint for each point in the set.
+During training, the loss is defined as the sum of $L_{\text{axis}}$, $L_{\text{inner}}$ and $L_{\text{label}}$. $L_{\text{inner}}$ pushes points to make offsets $t$ perpendicular to the axis direction $n^*$ so that points spread out along the axis direction which benefits the linear regression during inference. $L_{\text{label}}$ corrects the two endpoints order by a binary cross entropy with logits loss (BCELoss in Equation (8)) between estimated closer endpoint index $l$ and ground truth closer endpoint index $l^*$.
 During inference, the axis is solved through linear regression with RANSAC from estimated point set and the axis direction is determined by point labels.